GadirajuSanjayvarma/DenseDepth-and-Mask-Prediction/README.md

 # Accuracy calculation
 * So accuracy is the generally defined as how good our model is predicting.
 * Here we are not doing a classification problem so we are not comparing indexes.
-* So i decide i decide to compare pixel-wise accuarcy.
+* So i decide to compare pixel-wise accuarcy.
-* I will compare only real-values in a floating number.
+* I will compare only integer part in a floating number.
 * We will not do a equality check on the entire number because a floating numbers cannot be equal.
 * SO we will convert it into int format and we will check them.
 * That means we will convert the entire pixels to integer format and compare onebyone respectively.